lucasXiaofan/ics32Final/README.md

 * __custom_class__: This file is used for the required of having at least one custom exception class.
 It is for password to alert a user making an account that it is either too short or too long of a password.
 It tells the user to type between 2 and 100 characters.

-Important to know: To close the program, go to the options tab and click the exit button.
+Important to know:
+To close the program, go to the options tab and click the exit button.
+Make sure to click on the contact name in the tree to update the GUI

 Sources and References: